jeffrafter/jeffrafter.github.io/content/blog/bluetooth/index.md

 When setting up the devices you'll need to make sure that they have Bluetooth.
 Raspberry Pi Zero and Raspberry Pi 3 Model B and above all have built-in Bluetooth (and Wifi) making them ideal.
 If you have an older model it will still work, but will require a Bluetooth adapter and more setup.

 For my devices I'm using [Raspbian](https://www.raspberrypi.org/downloads/).
-Once you've setup the image and connected your Raspberry Pi to your network you can perform the remaining setup over SSH:
+Once you've setup the image and connected your Raspberry Pi to your network you can perform the remaining setup over SSH[^ssh]:

+[^ssh]: How do you find the SSH address of your Raspberry Pi?
+I used `arp -a` and was able to quickly find the new device on my network.
+The default username is `pi` and the default password is `raspberry`.

 ```sh
 ssh pi@192.168.1.x